Trevor Jones (composer): Career

-At the age of six, Jones already had decided to become a film composer.
-In 1967 he attended the Royal Academy of Music in London with a scholarship and afterwards worked for five years for the BBC on reviews of radio and television music.
-In 1974 Jones attended the University of York from which he graduated with a master's degree in Film and Media Music.
-At the National Film and Television School Jones studied for three years on general film-making and film and sound techniques.
-During this time he wrote the music for twenty-two student projects.
-In 1981 Jones wrote the score for the Academy Award-winning short movie The Dollar Bottom and for the short Black Angel.

 Jones was soon after brought to the attention of John Boorman, who was in the midst of making his Arthurian epic, Excalibur (1981).
 Although mostly tracked with classical music by Richard Wagner and Carl Orff, Boorman also needed original dramatic cues (as well as period music) for certain scenes.
 Given Excaliburs modest budget, a "name" composer was out of the question, so Boorman commissioned the up-and-coming young Jones.Excalibur brought Jones to the attention of Jim Henson, who was making The Dark Crystal (1982), and looking for a composer who was young and eager to work in the experimental, free-wheeling way which Henson preferred.
 The resultant score is an expansive, multi-faceted work, featuring the London Symphony Orchestra, augmented by inventive use of Fairlight and Synclavier synthesizers, as well as period instruments like crumhorn, recorder, and the unusual double-flageolet, which Jones came across by chance in a music store.

 Jones followed Excalibur with scores for the horror films The Appointment (1981) and The Sender (1982), and the pirate adventure Savage Islands (1983).
 In 1985 Jones composed one of his best scores, for the acclaimed television production The Last Place on Earth.

 Jones reunited with Henson for the 1986 fantasy musical Labyrinth.
 David Bowie wrote and performed the vocal tracks for this movie, including the hit "Underground", while Jones provided the dramatic score.